Mohamed-M-Mire/Virus-Neutralization-Assay-Data-Analysis/README.md

 - **IC50 Plots**
 - **Results Table**

-**NOTE:** With the exception of the adj_factor, all columns are rounded to four decimal places.
+**NOTE:** With the exception of the Adj_factor, all columns are rounded to four decimal places.

 ### 5. Download
 Once processing is complete, you can download: